 2. GET TRAVEL INSURANCE

 When travelling in the EU and beyond, it is important that you are covered for any circumstance, including medical conditions.

 In a no-deal scenario, UK travellers looking to travel by car in the EU after Brexit may need to apply for the relevant International Driving Permit.

 In case of a no-deal scenario, EU rules will no longer apply and you may have to deal with UK roaming prices.
 We advise you to check with your phone operator the costs of using your mobile phone in the EU.

 You shouldn’t need a Schengen visa to travel to EU after Brexit.
 EU ambassadors agreed that, following Brexit, UK citizens coming to the Schengen area for a short stay (90 days in any 180 days) should be granted visa-free travel.
 However, from 2021, British travelers will still need to apply for ETIAS.
 ETIAS (European Travel Information and Authorisation System) is the name given to the new travel authorization system which will be a requirement for British citizens and 60 other nationalities who can currently visit Europe visa-free.

 In case a deal is agreed, then we will be in a transition period, meaning everything will stay the same until the end of December 2020.
 In a no-deal scenario, the European Commission has said that UK airlines will still be able to operate flights between the UK and the EU.

-There is nothing to suggest that you will not be able to continue with your holiday plans after 29 March.
+There is nothing to suggest that you will not be able to continue with your holiday plans post-Brexit.
 Even in a no-deal scenario, the European Commission has said flights to and from the UK will still be able to operate.
 If you book a package, your holiday will be protected under the Package Travel Regulations, meaning you have a right to a full refund if your holiday can no longer be provided.